ShamimaSultanaMiley/Manual-Testing-Daraz-Frontend-/README.md

 ## Test Plan

-The test plan outlines the overall testing strategy for the Daraz frontend application.
+The test plan outlines the overall testing strategy for the Daraz front-end application.
 It includes information about the scope of testing, testing objectives, test environments, and schedules.

 ![Table of Content](Image/testplanindex.JPG)